 “It’s not just a filming of the stage version.

 That’s not the way it was presented to me and I wouldn’t have done it.
 I wouldn’t have done it on stage, wouldn’t have wanted to.

 It wouldn’t have been right for me.
 But this movie as I get it is going closer back to the original, Thorton Wilder’s The Matchmaker.” -Barbra Streisand

 Matt Howe has done an incredible job documenting Barbra’s career and life in a manner much better than I can possibly do.
-Please checkout the Barbra Archives.
-I thank him profusely on the research he is done.
-Matt, I hope you like this chapter!
+Please check out the Barbra Archives.

 Hello, Dolly!
 (1969) was based on Thornton Wilder’s 1954 stage play, The Matchmaker, which had been previously filmed under that title by Paramount with Shirley Booth, Shirley MacLaine, and Anthony Perkins in 1958.
 The production had won ten Tony Awards as a musical under the Hello, Dolly! title in 1964, and was still running on Broadway.